sablier-labs/docs/docs/guides/flow/examples/01-local-environment.md

 - `script` is where you'll write scripts to perform actions like deploying contracts (you guessed it, in Solidity)
 - `foundry.toml` is where you can configure your Foundry settings, which we will leave as is in this guide

-Let's install the FLow Node.js packages using Bun:
+Let's install the Flow Node.js packages using Bun:

 ```shell
 $ bun add @sablier/flow